wavefrontHQ/docs/pages/doc/optimize_data_shape.md

 ### Step 3: Be Smart about Data Point Components

-Operations for Applications uses several indexes for retrieving data.
+Tanzu Observability uses several indexes for retrieving data.

 * One index uses the metric name and source name combination.
 * Another index allows retrieval of data based on the point tag key and values combination.

-If you are smart about data shaping to optimize how Operations for Applications uses these indexes so that the query engine can return results faster.
+If you are smart about data shaping to optimize how Tanzu Observability uses these indexes so that the query engine can return results faster.
 See [Ask How Data Will Be Queried and Optimize](#step-5-ask-how-data-will-be-queried-and-optimize).

-Operations for Applications identifies data points that measure the same behavior by looking at the **components of each data point** (metric name, source name, and point tag name/value).
+Tanzu Observability identifies data points that measure the same behavior by looking at the **components of each data point** (metric name, source name, and point tag name/value).
 The unique combination of these components describes what a time series is.

-For example, Operations for Applications sees that the CPU load for source-1 is different from the CPU load for source-2 and shows 2 time series in the chart.
-Operations for Applications can also access point tags to display different Kubernetes pods as different time series or to show different time series for different availability zones.
+For example, Tanzu Observability sees that the CPU load for source-1 is different from the CPU load for source-2 and shows 2 time series in the chart.
+Tanzu Observability can also access point tags to display different Kubernetes pods as different time series or to show different time series for different availability zones.
 See [Fine Tune Queries with Point Tags](query_language_point_tags.html) to understand how point tags work.

 ### Step 4:  Investigate Lags, Backfills, and Metric Type